kabili207/font-mobile-trainer/README.md

 ![image](https://github.com/user-attachments/assets/58117e99-e9ef-4600-85a1-1d6ddabdc472)

 ### Build Dependencies
-Aside from the potrace shim, all of these should be available in the package repos of most standard Linux distros
+All of these should be available in the package repos of most standard Linux distros
 - FontForge (with python support)
 - ImageMagick
 - Potrace
-- The included `potrace` shim
-  - Place at `/usr/local/bin` so it overrides the system version
-  - This is needed to force potrace to properly trace pixel art